What Is Driving the Growth of the Molecular Biology Enzymes, Reagents, and Kits Market?

-The global molecular biology enzymes, reagents, and kits market size was calculated at USD 25.24 billion in 2024 and is predicted to reach around USD 63.58 billion by 2034, expanding at a CAGR of 9.68% from 2025 to 2034.
-The molecular biology enzymes, reagents, and kits market is rising along with the increased genomic application, the growing need for molecular diagnostics, expectations for molecular personalized medicine, greater investment in research and development, and innovations in next-generation sequencing and automatization.
+The global molecular biology enzymes, reagents, and kits market size was estimated at USD 27.68 billion in 2025 and is predicted to increase from USD 30.36 billion in 2026 to approximately USD 68.86 billion by 2035, expanding at a CAGR of 9.54% from 2026 to 2035.
+The market expansion is driven by rising demand for personalized treatment, digital transformation, substantial investment in genomics research, and focus on precision medicine.

 Molecular Biology Enzymes, Reagents, and Kits Market Key Takeaways